 The first, a make-up against Cortlandt on Nov.
 10, was marked by extremely cold weather that seemed to dull the team’s energy, and with only one substitute, it was a challenging game.
 A well-disciplined Cortlandt team kept the pressure on throughout the game, and was able to keep the ball in the Philipstown half for much of the game.
 While the game ended with Cortlandt winning 7-0, by 30 minutes into the subsequent team party, the cold and the game results were long-forgotten.

 On Nov.
 11, the Phoenix held their last home game against the Shrub Oak Legends, and both the weather and the team’s effort were much improved.
 Sophie Tomlins and Amelia Alayon again traded off in providing great goalkeeping, and the defense of Ada Caccamise, Kira Drury, Dylan Ambrose, and Laurel Sassano deflected the opposing team’s runs.
 Going into halftime back on their heels, however, the team came out much stronger in the second half.

 Josie Foley-Hedlund, Sofia Rasic, Lyla Chandler, and Zohra Kapoor were able to create some space and runs into the midfield and connect forward.
 The second half also saw a number of great runs by Morgan Murphy who through her speed and drive came close to the goal a number of times.
 While the game ended at 6-0 Shrub Oak, the second half saw much improvement, and the girls are looking forward to their last game of the season on Nov.
 19 in Red Hook.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.